The Role of Kidney Biopsies in Diagnosis and Treatment Planning

 - Rare complications include injury to a blood vessel, infection, or the need for a second procedure if not enough tissue is obtained.

 It’s also a good idea to check your insurance coverage before the biopsy.
-Some plans may have specific requirements for outpatient procedures, anesthesia, or follow-up care.
 Visit our insurance information page to learn more about what’s covered and how to prepare for costs related to your biopsy and treatment.

 Conditions That May Increase the Risk of Bleeding: